CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 ## `r-env-singularity` renamed to `r-env` and update to R 4.2.1 coinciding with RHEL8 update, 14.9.2022

 Following the RHEL8 update on Puhti, the `r-env-singularity` module has been renamed to [`r-env`](../../apps/r-env.md).
 The R version has been updated to 4.2.1, along with several other version updates for installations included in the module.
 Due to the RHEL8 update requiring modifications to the `r-env` module setup, older R versions are currently unavailable.

 ## Discovery Studio and Material Studio license discontinued in 2023, 25.8.2022

-CSC has beed provinging a national academic license for [Discovery Studio](../../apps/discovery-studio.md) and [Materilas Studio](../../apps/materialsstudio.md).
+CSC has beed providing a national academic license for [Discovery Studio](../../apps/discovery-studio.md) and [Materilas Studio](../../apps/materialsstudio.md).
 Due to small usage, and the availability of overlapping tools ([Maestro](../../apps/maestro.md)) the licence will be not continued after this year.
 This means than in 2023 these molecular modeling tools can't be use any more at CSC nor in users own computers.
 Please contact servicedesk@csc.fi if you need help in moving your moleclular modeling work to other modeling environments.

 ## PyTorch 1.12, 8.7.2022